0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/sequencing-batches.md

 The sequencer is responsible for paying for data availability in layer 1 using L1 Ether.

-When the sequencer successfully closes a batch and executes transactions, they receive a reward for their services.
+The sequencer receives a reward for successfully closing a batch and executing transactions.
 This reward, denominated in L2 Ether, is routed to the L2 coinbase address.

 The L2 coinbase address is situated within layer 2 because users compensate the sequencer with L2 Ether.